 Steps to Convert Minutes for Payroll Calculation

-You can convert minutes to decimals for payroll in three steps, but you’ll have to decide whether to use actual hours worked or hours rounded to the nearest quarter as allowed by federal law.
+To calculate payroll, you can convert minutes to decimals in three steps, but you’ll have to decide whether to use actual hours worked or hours rounded to the nearest quarter as allowed by federal law.
 It’s better to use actual hours, because rounding can cause you to pay more than necessary for wages and overtime.

 We’ll show you how rounding hours worked can cost you more money later.
 Our free minute conversion chart will show you the corresponding decimal for minutes one through 60 to help you calculate gross pay accurately and quickly based on actual hours worked.